mprinc/TypeScript-Handbook/pages/Generics.md

 Instead of working with any and all types, we'd like to constrain this function to work with any and all types that also have the `.length` property.
 As long as the type has this member, we'll allow it, but it's required to have at least this member.
-To do so, we must list our requirement as a constraint on what T can be.
+To do so, we must <span class='definition'>list our requirement as a constraint on what T can be</span>.

-To do so, we'll create an interface that describes our constraint.
+To do so, we'll <span class='important'>create an interface that describes our constraint</span>.
 Here, we'll create an interface that has a single `.length` property and then we'll use this interface and the `extends` keyword to denote our constraint:

 ```ts